CHump7/data/README.md

 		get_window().mode = Window.MODE_FULLSCREEN
 ```
 ## This code checks if the game is running inside the editor.
 If it's not (meaning the player launched the exported game), it switches to fullscreen.
+# Control + A
+## is the hotkey for addinbg a node
+# Sprite2D node
+## right-click on the empty Texture property of the Sprite2D node in the Inspector.
+Godot offers a long list of compatible resource types you can manually create, and it also offers a Quick Load option at the bottom of the list. then uou can fuzzy search for the compatable file if you know the file name.